-4.4 Special Warnings and Precautions for Use Hepatic Effects As with other lipid-lowering agents of the same class, moderate (>3 x ULN) elevations of serum transaminases have been reported following therapy with atorvastatin.
-Liver function was monitored during pre-marketing as well as post-marketing clinical studies of atorvastatin at doses of 10 mg, 20 mg, 40 mg, and 80 mg.
+4.4 Special Warnings and Precautions for Use

+Hepatic Effects - As with other lipid-lowering agents of the same class, moderate (>3 x upper limit of normal [ULN]) elevations of serum transaminases have been reported following therapy with atorvastatin.
+Liver function was monitored during pre-marketing as well as post-marketing clinical studies of atorvastatin given at doses of 10, 20, 40, and 80 mg.

 Persistent increases in serum transaminases (>3 x ULN on two or more occasions) occurred in 0.7% of patients who received atorvastatin in these clinical trials.
-The incidence of these abnormalities was 0.2%, 0.2%, 0.6%, and 2.3% for the 10 mg, 20 mg, 40 mg, and 80 mg doses, respectively.
+The incidence of these abnormalities was 0.2%, 0.2%, 0.6%, and 2.3% for 10, 20, 40, and 80 mg respectively.
 Increases were generally not associated with jaundice or other clinical signs or symptoms.
 When the dosage of atorvastatin was reduced, or drug treatment interrupted or discontinued, transaminase levels returned to pre-treatment levels.
 Most patients continued treatment on a reduced dose of atorvastatin without sequelae.

 Liver function tests should be performed before the initiation of treatment and periodically thereafter.
 Patients who develop any signs or symptoms suggesting liver injury should have liver function tests performed.
 Patients who develop increased transaminase levels should be monitored until the abnormality(ies) resolve(s).
-Should an increase in ALT or AST of >3 x ULN persist, reduction of dose or withdrawal of atorvastatin is recommended.
+Should an increase in ALT or AST of greater than three times the upper limit of normal persist, reduction of dose or withdrawal of atorvastatin is recommended.
 Atorvastatin can cause an elevation in transaminases (see section 4.8 Undesirable Effects).

-Atorvastatin should be used with caution in patients who consume substantial quantities of alcohol 5 LPD rev no.: 19 LPD Date: January 27, 2021 Country: Thailand Reference CDS ver: 21.0; date: December 15, 2020 and/or have a history of liver disease.
+Atorvastatin should be used with caution in patients who consume substantial quantities of alcohol and/or have a history of liver disease.
 Active liver disease or unexplained persistent transaminase elevations are contraindications to the use of atorvastatin (see section 4.3 Contraindications).

-Skeletal Muscle Effects Myalgia has been reported in atorvastatin-treated patients (see section 4.8 Undesirable Effects).
-Myopathy, defined as muscle ache or muscle weakness in conjunction with increases in creatine phosphokinase (CPK) values >10 x ULN, should be considered in any patient with diffuse myalgias, muscle tenderness or weakness, and/or marked elevation of CPK.
+Skeletal Muscle Effects - Myalgia has been reported in atorvastatin-treated patients (see section 4.8 Undesirable Effects).
+Myopathy, defined as muscle aching or muscle weakness in conjunction with increases in creatine phosphokinase (CPK) values >10 x ULN, should be considered in any patient with diffuse myalgias, muscle tenderness or weakness, and/or marked elevation of CPK.
 Patients should be advised to promptly report unexplained muscle pain, tenderness or weakness, particularly if accompanied by malaise or fever.
-Atorvastatin therapy should be discontinued if markedly elevated CPK levels occur or if myopathy is diagnosed or suspected.
-The risk of myopathy is increased with concurrent administration of drugs that increase the systemic concentration of atorvastatin (see section 4.5 Interaction with Other Medicinal Products and Other Forms of Interaction and section 5.2 Pharmacokinetic Properties).
-Many of these drugs inhibit cytochrome P450 3A4 (CYP 3A4) metabolism and/or drug transport.
-CYP 3A4 is the primary hepatic isozyme known to be involved in the biotransformation of atorvastatin.
-Physicians considering combined therapy with atorvastatin and fibric acid derivatives, erythromycin, immunosuppressive drugs, azole antifungals, HIV/HCV protease inhibitors, HCV NS5A/NS5B inhibitors, letermovir, or lipid-modifying doses of niacin should carefully weigh the potential benefits and risks and should carefully monitor patients for any signs and symptoms of muscle pain, tenderness, or weakness, particularly during the initial months of therapy and during any periods of upward dosage titration of either drug.
-Therefore, lower starting and maintenance doses of atorvastatin should also be considered when taken concomitantly with the aforementioned drugs (see section 4.2 Posology and Method of Administration).
-The concurrent use of atorvastatin and fusidic acid is not recommended, therefore, temporary suspension of atorvastatin is advised during fusidic acid therapy (see section 4.5 Interaction with Other Medicinal Products and Other Forms of Interaction).
-Periodic CPK determinations may be considered in such situations, but there is no assurance that such monitoring will prevent the occurrence of severe myopathy.
-Atorvastatin may cause an elevation of CPK (see section 4.8 Undesirable Effects).
-There have been very rare reports of an immune-mediated necrotizing myopathy (IMNM) during or after treatment with some statins (see section 4.8 Undesirable Effects).
-IMNM is clinically characterized by persistent proximal muscle weakness and elevated serum creatine kinase, which persist despite discontinuation of statin treatment, positive anti-HMG CoA reductase antibody and LPD rev no.: 19 LPD Date: January 27, 2021 Country: Thailand Reference CDS ver: 21.0; date: December 15, 2020 improvement with immunosuppressive agents.
+Atorvastatin therapy should be discontinued if markedly elevated CPK levels occur or myopathy is diagnosed or suspected.
+The risk of myopathy during treatment with drugs in this class is increased with concurrent administration of cyclosporine, fibric acid derivatives, erythromycin, niacin, azole antifungals, colchicine, telaprevir, boceprevir or the combination of tipranavir/ritonavir.
+Many of these drugs inhibit cytochrome P450 3A4 metabolism and/or drug-transport.
+CYP 3A4 is the primary hepatic isozymes known to be involved in the biotransformation of atorvastatin.
+Physicians considering combined therapy with atorvastatin and fibric acid derivatives, erythromycin, immunosuppressive drugs, azole antifungals, or lipid-modifying doses of niacin should carefully weigh the potential benefits and risks and should carefully monitor patients for any signs and symptoms of muscle pain, tenderness, or weakness, particularly during the initial months of therapy and during any periods of upward dosage titration of either drug.
+Therefore, lower starting and maintenance doses of atorvastatin should also be considered when taken concomitantly with the aforementioned drugs.
+Temporary suspension of atorvastatin may be appropriate during fusidic acid therapy (see section 4.5 Interaction with Other Medicinal Products and Other Forms of Interaction).
+Periodic creatine phosphokinase (CPK) determinations may be considered in such situations, but there is no assurance that such monitoring will prevent the occurrence of severe myopathy.
+Atorvastatin may cause an elevation of creatine phosphokinase (see section 4.8 Undesirable Effects).